jay-joshy/allergyguide/content/research/liberty_csu_cupid_a.md

 {% admonition(type="tip", icon="question", title="Why should we care?") %}

-There are limited 2nd line therapeutic options for CSU refractory to AH, and therefore an need for more effective therapies.
+There are limited 2nd line therapeutic options for CSU refractory to AH, and therefore a need for more therapeutic options.
 Prior to this trial, there was only case report data on dupilumab's efficacy for CSU.

 {% end %}